percona/community/content/projects/everest.md

 The Everestctl CLI tool ensures a simplified installation by deploying all necessary components in your Kubernetes cluster.
 Simply select the desired namespace and databases, and you're all set up.

-*Percona Everest does not supply a Kubernetes cluster; you'll need to use your own for the deployment*.
+*Percona Everest does not supply a Kubernetes cluster; you'll need to use your own for the deployment.
+[Prerequisites](https://docs.percona.com/everest/quickstart-guide/qs-prerequisites.html)*.

 {{% /wrapper %}}
 {{% /griditem %}}